gdomjan83/password_checker/README.md

 # password_checker
+---A Python3 script---
-This checks if a password had been hacked or leaked in the past.
+Checks if a password had been hacked or leaked in the past.
 Uses the https://haveibeenpwned.com/ database.